TomasGutierrezO/Proyecto1/README.md

 - **Eliminar Archivos**: Para eliminar archivos, modifique el array `files` en `peer_config.json`, reinicie el servidor P2P e indexe nuevamente.

 ---

+# P2P File Sharing System

+This project implements a peer-to-peer (P2P) network designed to simulate file exchange between nodes.
+The architecture employs REST APIs for communication with a central server and gRPC for direct peer-to-peer communication.

+## Objective

+The system aims to facilitate efficient file sharing among predefined users, providing secure authentication, advanced file search, and download through optimized communication channels.

+## Features

+- **Functional P2P Network**: Implements a distributed system enabling direct communication between peers.
+- **REST API**: Manages user authentication and file indexing through a central server.
+- **gRPC**: Optimizes file transfer between peers, minimizing latency.
+- **Secure Authentication**: Only predefined users can access the system.
+- **File Transfer Simulation**: File exchange is simulated by transferring file names between peers.

+## Main Functionalities

+1. **User Login**: Authentication of predefined users via credentials.
+2. **User Logout**: Secure termination of the active user session.
+3. **File Indexing**: Update of the files available for sharing in the network.
+4. **File Search**: Allows users to search for files distributed across the P2P network.
+5. **File Download**: Allows users to download files from other peers connected to the network.

+## Functional Requirements

+- **User Authentication**: The system must verify credentials against a predefined list of users.
+- **Session Management**: Allows only one active session per user.
+- **File List Maintenance**: Each peer must maintain an updated list of files available for sharing.

+## Technical Requirements

+- **Programming Language**: Python.
+- **REST Framework**: Flask for central server implementation.
+- **Peer-to-Peer Communication**: gRPC for fast and efficient connections.
+- **Storage**: User and indexed file data are stored in JSON format.

+## Non-Functional Requirements

+- **Scalability**: The system must handle the addition of new peers without significant performance degradation.
+- **Concurrency**: The system must support multiple simultaneous connections between peers using gRPC.
+- **Efficiency**: Peer-to-peer communications must be optimized to reduce latency in file transfers.

+## Installation Guide

+### 1. Central Server Setup

+1. In a terminal, navigate to the project's main directory.
+2. Run the following command to start the server:

+    ```bash
+    python api_server.py
+    ```

+3. The server will be available at `http://127.0.0.1:5000`.

+### 2. Peer Setup

+For each peer, follow these steps:

+1. Open a new terminal and navigate to the corresponding peer directory (`/peer_n`, where `n` is the peer number).
+2. Run the P2P server with the following command:

+    ```bash
+    python p2p_server.py
+    ```

+### 3. P2P Client Setup

+To start the P2P client:

+1. Open a new terminal and navigate to the peer directory.
+2. Run the client with the following command:

+    ```bash
+    python p2p_client.py
+    ```

+3. The main menu will be displayed for system interaction.

+## Client Usage

+1. **Login**: Select option `1.
+Login` from the main menu, then enter the username and password.
+2. **Index Files**: Select `3.
+Index Files` to update the list of available files in the network.
+3. **Search Files**: Select `4.
+Search File` and enter the desired file name.
+4. **Download Files**: After a successful search, select `5.
+Download File` and choose the peer from which to download.
+5. **Logout**: Select `2.
+Logout` to securely end the session.

+## Shared File Management

+- **Add Files**: To add new files, edit the `files` array in the `peer_config.json` file.
+Restart the P2P server and re-index the files.
+- **Remove Files**: To remove files, modify the `files` array in the `peer_config.json` file, restart the P2P server, and re-index the files.

+---